AndrewBryson/WhatTheHack-HubAndSpoke/challenge2.md

 ```

-##Associate the Policy to the Firewall
+##Create the Firewall and associate the Policy
 ```
 az network firewall create \
     --name fw \